-Diploma and MSc in Information Technology (Humanities)
+Postgraduate Diploma and MSc in Information Technology (Humanities)

-- 20. A student taking the Humanities strand is required to take, in addition to the compulsory core, six units from the designated modules20 as specified below. - (i) Introduction to Cultural and Heritage Computing - (ii) Any three modules from the list below:
+- 18. A student taking the Humanities strand is required to take, in addition to the compulsory core, six units as specified below. - (i) Cultural and Heritage Computing Electronic Texts (e-texts): Processing and Analysis for the Humanities 2D Digitisation: Theory and Practice - (ii) One module from the following list: